zalazdev/Vortex-Engine/Examples/readme.txt

 -- or --

-1) Make a direct access of the engine's executable to the example file.
+1) Make a direct access of the engine's executable to the example dir.
 2) Drag the example file to the direct access of the engine's executable.